 The AALTCI is a national consumer advocacy and education group.

 According to a study conducted by the association, some 52.1 percent of all new long-term care insurance claims that started in 2017 began in the home setting.
-In 2017, just the major insurance companies paid out over $9.2 Billion in Long-Term Care Insurance benefits to American families.
-This provided quality care at home or in a facility, including adult day care, memory care, assisted living as well as nursing home benefits.
+In 2017, just the major insurance companies paid out over $11 Billion in Long-Term Care Insurance benefits in 2019 to American families.

 “We know that consumers want to remain in their own homes and having a long-term care insurance policy can make it easier for them to do just that.”